What is The Corps Network?download

 - Effectively perceive, understand and follow direction by others so that you will be able to successfully execute appropriate and perhaps unfamiliar techniques to manage hazards.
 These directions may be given before the hazard is encountered or may need to be given during exposure to the hazard.

-- Stay alert and focused for several hours at a time while traveling and working in varied weather conditions
+- Stay alert and focused for several hours at a time while traveling and working in varied conditions

 - Respond appropriately to stress or crises.